PavanSaiSheshetti/HotelManagementSystem/README.md

 </ol>

 ### Contributors :
 This Project is a batch project.
-Entire batch of 25 members worked on each modules and functionalities collabratively.
+Entire batch of 25 members worked on each modules and functionalities collaboratively.